Vishnu767/BTP-RNAS/README.md

 On the Penn Treebank language modeling task, the RNN architecture discovered by RNASNet-WS achieved a test perplexity of 57.5, surpassing various neural architecture search methods like ENAS and being on par with state-of-the-art results.

+The code for PTB: (BTP-RNAS-RNN)[https://github.com/prathik8794/BTP-RNAS-RNN]

 See the paper for more details on the experimental setup and full results.

 # Acknowledgements #
 We thank the authors of Neural Architecture Optimization (NAO) for the code base of the encoder, decoder, and performance predictor used in our work.